emeraldrazer/emeraldrazer/README.md

 Software Developer & Backend Developer
 --------------------------------------

-I have over 2 years of experience in C# development with a solid background in NodeJS, ExpressJS.
-My experience in backend development has been focused on creating robust and scalable APIs that link with databases such as MySQL and Microsoft SQL, and integrating them with websites and applications.

-With my expertise in C#, Im skilled in object-oriented programming and have experience in developing apps that interact with the web using web requests.
-I have specialized in linking databases with applications using Microsoft SQL.
-I am also knowledgeable in memory management, allowing me to optimize the performance of my applications.

-In addition, I have developed various APIs with features such as authentication, authorization, and database schema design using NodeJS and ExpressJS.
-I have also implemented RESTful APIs, designed data models, and used various libraries and frameworks to build high-performance systems.

-My passion for clean code and adherence to best practices has been instrumental in ensuring that my projects are not only functional but also maintainable and scalable.
-If you are looking for a dedicated backend developer and software engineer, please don't hesitate to reach out to me.
+👋 Hey there!
+I'm Marko, a passionate software engineer with over 2+ years of experience in C#.
+My journey in the world of programming has led me to develop a diverse set of skills and knowledge in various areas of software development.

+🔨 My expertise lies in C# and object-oriented programming (OOP), where I have honed my skills through hands-on experience and building advanced programs.
+I have successfully developed TCP/UDP Servers/Clients, Login and authentication apps connected to my API built in NodeJS/ExpressJS, which is seamlessly integrated with a MySQL database.
+Additionally, I have developed applications focused on working with JSON files.

+💾 I possess a deep understanding of database connectivity, having linked C# applications directly to MySQL and Microsoft SQL Server.
+I have also built Discord bots, Telegram bots, and other applications related to the field of ethical hacking, demonstrating my versatility and adaptability.

+🌐 In the realm of NodeJS/ExpressJS, I have created advanced RestAPIs with features such as Register/Login/Logout functionality, enhanced security through authorization with JSON Web Tokens (JWT), and robust security practices.

+🅰️ I'm also well-versed in AngularJS, capable of developing visually appealing frontend websites and seamlessly connecting them to the backend for a seamless user experience.

+🌟 I'm passionate about solving complex problems, creating efficient and scalable solutions, and constantly exploring new technologies and frameworks to enhance my skills as a software engineer.

+📚 Check out my GitHub repositories to see some of the projects I've worked on and explore my code.
+Feel free to reach out to me if you have any questions or would like to collaborate on exciting projects.

 * 🌍  I'm based in Serbia
 * ✉️  You can contact me at [mmarko2906@gmail.com](mailto:mmarko2906@gmail.com)